A festive journey through the winter landscapes of Switzerland, this rail vacation brings the true meaning of winter wonderland to life.

 - Hotel accommodations for 8 nights

-- 15 meals including a 4-course Christmas dinner with wine and 5-course Christmas Eve dinner with wine
+- 15 meals, including a 4-course Christmas dinner with wine and 5-course Christmas Eve dinner with wine

 - Visit to Lucerne

-- Exclusive meeting point at our dedicated Departure Office in St Pancras
+- Dedicated Departure Office in St Pancras

 - Services of a professional Tour Manager

 We meet at our Departure Office in St Pancras International, before boarding the Eurostar to Paris, traveling in Standard Premier Class.
 We change trains and continue to Strasbourg, where we overnight.
 On Day 2, we enjoy a morning at leisure before traveling to our destination, Brig.
 (Day 1 - Eurostar Meal, D; Day 2 - B, D)